madhusudhanrao-ppm/developer/ai-for-financialservices/introduction/introduction.md

 Whether you are a banking professional, a fintech enthusiast, or simply someone interested in understanding the digital banking ecosystem, this book provides valuable insights and knowledge to help you navigate the complex world of digital banking.

-Estimated Workshop Time: 20 hours
+Estimated Workshop Time: 14 hours to 20 hours (Depends on use cases selected)

 <!--
 [Link to Another Workshop](../workshops/tenancy/index.html?lab=ai-oda-create)